Egypt's president expands powers, citing virus outbreak

 Egypt has been under a state of emergency since April 2017, and the government extended it late last month for another three months.
 The law was originally passed to give the president broader powers to combat terrorism and drug trafficking.
 The government said the amendments were needed to address a legal “vacuum” revealed by the coronavirus outbreak.
 Egypt, with a population of 100 million, has reported at least 504 deaths among around 8,500 confirmed cases.

-However, only five of the 18 amendments are clearly related to public health, and the new powers can be used whenever a state of emergency is declared, Human Rights Watch said.
-"Some of these measures could be needed in public health emergencies, but they should not be open to abuse as part of unreformed emergency law," said Joe Stork, the New York-based group's Middle East and North Africa director.

-"Resorting to 'national security and public order' as a justification reflects the security mentality that governs Sissi's Egypt."
-In response to the pandemic, Egypt has halted international air travel and shuttered schools, universities, mosques, churches, and archaeological sites, including the famed Giza pyramids.
-A curfew is in place from 9 pm to 6 am.
-The partial lockdown is to continue for another two weeks, until the end of the Muslim holy month of Ramadan.
+“Resorting to 'national security and public order' as a justification reflects the security mentality that governs Sissi's Egypt.”
+In response the pandemic, Egypt has halted international air travel and shuttered schools, universities, mosques, churches and archaeological sites, including the famed Giza pyramids.
+A curfew is in place from 9 p.m. to 6 a.m.
+The partial lockdown is to continue for another two weeks, until the end of the Muslim holy month of Ramzan.
+PMS PMS

 ALSO READ